GoogleCloudPlatform/dotnet-migration-sample/GKE.md

 ## Treat the connection string as a secret
 The database connection string contains sensitive information - the user's credentials.
 It's a security best practice to separate the sensitive information, also known as *secrets*, from the application.
 In GKE, the secrets for an application are stored in the cluster as a Kubernetes secret and are deployed to the container as either files or environment variables, together with the application.

-1. To reference this secret with no code changes, replace the `connectionStrings` section in the `ContosoUniversity\Web.config` file with the following configuration (copy only the `connectionStrings` line from the below snippet):
+1. To reference this secret with no code changes, replace the `connectionStrings` section in the `ContosoUniversity\Web.config` file with the following configuration (copy only the `connectionStrings` line from the following snippet):

    ```xml
    <configuration>